Nandaka/PixivUtil2/readme.md

 - Currently available syntaxes are:
 ```
 -> %coverImage%
-   A 'div' token with its 'class' set to 'cover', and a child 'img' token with
+   A 'div' tag with its 'class' set to 'cover', and a child 'img' tag with
    the url to the cover image as its 'src' attribute.
 -> %coverImageUrl%
    Simply the url to the cover image in clear text.